Join the Helen Rollason Cancer Charity for our Rural Ramble at The Forgotten Gardens of Easton Lodge on Saturday 18th April.

 Situated a few minutes outside the historic market town of Great Dunmow, this promises to be a great day out for all the family, including dogs on leads.
 As part of the visit a delicious cream tea is included with each ticket.

-Nicola Bird, therapist at Helen Rollason Centre Rochelle House in Chelmsford is taking part in the event.
+Nicola Bird, therapist at HRCC is taking part in the event.

-“I have been working at Rochelle House for ten years as a qualified complementary therapist doing aromatherapy, massage and reflexology and I absolutely love it.
+“I have been working with the charity for ten years as a qualified complementary therapist doing aromatherapy, massage and reflexology and I absolutely love it.
 I am able to see first-hand how the charity helps not only the person diagnosed with cancer, but their loved ones too.
 Our clients often become friends as we support them along their journey – there are many laughs as well as tears along the way.”

 Claire Matthews, a trustee of the Gardens of Easton Lodge Preservation Trust, said: